-The unaudited pro forma earnings per share reflects the application of shares from the proposed IPO (assuming the mid-point of the IPO price range) that are necessary to cover the \$152.2 million dividend paid to stockholders on October 22, 2018, which was in excess of the Company's historical earnings.
+The unaudited pro forma earnings per share reflects the application of 6,748,919 shares from the proposed initial public offering (assuming the mid-point of the initial public offering price range) that are necessary to cover the portion of the \$152.2 million dividend paid to stockholders on October 22, 2018 which was in excess of the Company's historical earnings.
+Net income attributable to common stockholders has been adjusted to assume no interest was paid on the incremental term loans entered into necessary to finance the dividend.

-Fiscal Year Ended December 29, Dollars and shares in thousands, except per share amounts 2018 (unaudited) Numerator Net income attributable to common stockholders-basic Denominator Basic: Weighted-average shares of common stock-basic 48,672 Add: common shares offered hereby to fund the dividend in excess of earnings Pro forma weighted-average shares of common stock-basic Diluted: Pro forma weighted-average shares of common stock-basic Weighted average effect of dilutive RSUs Pro forma weighted-average shares of common stock-diluted Pro forma earnings per share attributable to common stockholders: · Basic Diluted
+Dollars and shares in thousands, except per share amounts Dec l Year Ended cember 29, 2018 maudited) Numerator Net income attributable to common stockholders-basic \$ 15,868 Adjust for Interest paid on incremental term loans 1,080 Pro forma net income attributable to common stockholders-basic \$ 16,948 Denominator Basic: Weighted-average shares of common stock-basic 68,473 Add: common shares offered hereby to fund the dividend in excess of earnings 6,749 Pro forma weighted-average shares of common stock-basic 75,222 Diluted: Pro forma weighted-average shares of common stock-basic 75,222 Weighted average effect of dilutive RSUs 73 Pro forma weighted-average shares of common stock-diluted 75,295 Pro forma earnings per share attributable to common stockholders: Basic \$ 0.23 Diluted \$ 0.23